Domestic Travel Beyond Maine

 - Fuel the vehicle before you leave

-- If delivering a package – develop a drop-off plan that doesn’t involve face to face contact
+- If delivering a package – develop a drop-off plan that doesn’t involve face-to-face contact

-- Wear a face covering in public areas, as recommended by Civil authorities
+- Wear a face covering unless alone

 - Travel with gloves and/or disinfectant

 - Avoid travel to or interactions in locations with community transmission or outbreaks whenever possible

 Traveling with others

 For situations where travel with others is authorized and required, the following guidelines must be adhered to when considering transportation options – including public transportation or campus motor pools.